githubpartners/microsoft-learn/github/configure-dependabot-security-updates-on-github-repo/includes/1-introduction.md

 By the end of this module, you'll be able to:

 - Understand the basics of the dependency graph, the GitHub Advisory Database, and Dependabot.
-- How to enable,view, grant, and resolve Dependabot alerts.
+- How to enable, view, grant, and resolve Dependabot alerts.
 - Enable and configure Dependabot security updates.
 - Manage Dependabot notifications and reports.